4 Steps to a Great Gay Relationship

 - Request

-2. Feeling: This part of the process is about sharing your feelings when you observe this action, so that you are known by the other e.g. I feel hurt, scared, happy or angry.
+2. Feeling: This part of the process is about sharing your feelings when you observe this action so that you are known by the other, e.g., I feel hurt, scared, happy, or angry.

 The great thing about this model is you can also use it in reverse so that you can deepen your connection and empathy with your partner.
-Use the four components to sense what your partner might be observing, feeling and needing and then become aware of what might enrich their life with the fourth part, a request.
+Use the four components to sense what your partner might be observing, feeling, and needing, and then become aware of what might enrich their life with the fourth part, a request.

 NVC Process